For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Credit: stocksolutions (left), Lenscap Photography (middle), Heath Doman (right), Yusif.Khalilov (icons) – Shutterstock

-We've put together these top tips to help you save money while ordering your favourite comfort food.
+We've put together our top tips to help you save money on takeaways.

-WARNING: cheap takeaways should be enjoyed as part of a cut-price diet, including loads of free food.
+Cheap takeaways should be enjoyed as part of a balanced and budget-friendly diet (including loads of free food!).

 How to get cheap takeaways